you-zhou/notes/dev.md

 ```

 ### There are three ways to format  a string.
 [great examples for string format](https://pyformat.info/)

 1. built-in operator `%` - similar to C's printf (not recommended by the docs due to poor support to display tuples and dictionaries correctly) [Python docs](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting)

+	PEP 3101, discourages the usage of the % operator in favor of the str.format()
+method.

 	```python
 	"Num: %d Hex: %x" % (12, 13)
 	# 'Num: 12 Hex: d'